tamagui/tamagui/next.md

 # Backlog

+- if you change webpack config to alias RN to RNW (not lite) one animation test fails

 - cli needs a start update command just runs diff against your `~/.tamagui/tamagui`

 - sheet native ios snapPoints